Discover Our Campus

-Enter the Gates Science and Magness Technology Center from outdoors, look up—and you will be catapulted in the solar system step courtesy of an astrometric tower designed, in part, by Kent Denver science students.
+Enter the Gates Science and Magness Technology Center from outdoors, look up—and you will be catapulted into the solar system courtesy of an astrometric tower designed, in part, by Kent Denver science students.

 Step in further to explore the science laboratories, computer labs, classrooms, aquarium and teacher offices housed in the Center.

 Made possible by a leadership gift from the Duncan Family, the Duncan Center is a true 21st century academic facility.
 This complete transformation of Kent Denver's Boettcher Foundation Library includes larger classrooms that enable and empower faculty to use the latest teaching methods.

 The Duncan Center also provides collaboration spaces that facilitate active group learning and dynamic interaction, a global teleconferencing center that connects Kent Denver students with schools worldwide, and the Office of Digital Learning, which coordinates groundbreaking initiatives as we test drive, evaluate, and roll-out new learning opportunities.

 The Schaden Dining Hall at Kent Denver School is the first LEED Platinum building of its kind in the United States.
 LEED Platinum is the highest level of recognition for energy efficiency, sustainability, and advanced design given by the U.S. Green Building Council.

 Thanks to the many enhancements made in the building's design and construction, the Dining Hall boasts a 42% energy savings over comparable buildings and it was built using materials that are environmentally friendly, sustainably produced, and/or locally sourced.